flowchart TD

 204.4.3 4.3 Weights Too Small

 Choosing \(\sigma\) very small makes \(g \ll 1\).
 Activations contract geometrically toward zero as depth increases, and by the deepest layers the signal carries almost no information about the input.
 On the backward pass the gradients likewise shrink to insignificance, so the early layers receive essentially no learning signal.
 Training appears to stall: the loss plateaus near its initial value and the deep layers remain close to their starting point.
-This is one concrete mechanism of the vanishing gradient problem, traceable directly to scale rather than to any defect of the data.
+This is one concrete mechanism of the vanishing gradient problem, traceable directly to scale rather than to any defect of the data [3].

 204.4.4 4.4 Ignoring the Nonlinearity

 Even a fan in scaling can fail if it is matched to the wrong nonlinearity.
 Applying the Xavier variance \(1/d_{\text{in}}\) to a deep \(\operatorname{ReLU}\) network undershoots, because \(\operatorname{ReLU}\) removes half the variance at every layer.
-The cumulative shortfall compounds over depth, and very deep \(\operatorname{ReLU}\) stacks initialized this way exhibit slow, attenuated activations precisely because the missing factor of two acts geometrically.
+With gain \(g = \tfrac{1}{2}\) per layer instead of one, the activation variance after \(L\) layers is suppressed by a factor \(2^{-L}\), so a fifty layer stack loses roughly fifteen orders of magnitude of signal scale.
 This is why the He correction was needed to train the first very deep rectified networks [2].
+The symmetric mistake, applying the He variance \(2/d_{\text{in}}\) to a \(\tanh\) network, overshoots and pushes units toward saturation.

 204.4.5 4.5 A Numerical Illustration